uofu-emb/rtos/labs/5.realtime/README.md

 1. Using these measurements, calculate the drift over a 1 hour period.

 ### Capturing data with the RTM3004
 More information in the manual section 10.2 for flash drive and section 12.2 for MTP.
+(I wrote these instructions when I was learning the features of the scope, you don't need to do this data capture during the lab.)

 1. To save to a flash drive inserted into the front panel
     1. You can save the complete capture history, though this can be a lot of data.
 It's easier to capture the current display data.